Raise a Black Swallowtail Butterfly

 In order to attract Black Swallowtails to your backyard you need to have their host plant (caterpillar food) in your garden.
 They have several different plants that the caterpillar will eat.

-Their host plants include parsley, bronze fennel, Queen Anne's Lace and Rue to name a few.
+Their host plants include parsley, dill, bronze fennel, Queen Anne's Lace and Rue to name a few.
 Rue is the all time favorite larval food of the Swallowtails in my garden.

 Rue can irritate the skin when touched (I haven't had a problem with this) and can make you sick if eaten, so be aware of this before planting it.